loualrid/CookieCrypt/README.md

   end
 ```

-This will disable two factor authentication for local users and just puts the code in the logs.
+This will disable two factor authentication for local users and just put the code in the logs.

+It is recommended to take a look at the source for the views, they are not complex but the default ones may not suit your design.

 ### Rationalle